 But I have gotten this question over and over from people.
-"Well, Rachel, what about when I turn to a drink because I'm feeling good?
-What about when I'm celebrating, when I'm happy?
-You know, when it's cozy?
+Well, Rachel, what about when I turn to a drink because I'm feeling good?
+What about when I'm celebrating?
+When I'm happy?
+When it's cozy?
 What about that?
-Is that a problem?"
+Is that a problem?